 If you plan to develop property in Licking County that will disturb greater than 1 acre of land, call Licking County Planning and Development at (740) 670-5200.

-The documents below are to assist with the development process in relation to storm water infrastructure:
+The documents below are to assist with the construction and post-construction process in relation to stormwater infrastructure:

 Licking Soil & Water Developer Guidance Packet